mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

             Hide the block at the given `position`.
 Hiding does not remove the block from the world.
             :param position: The (x, y, z) position of the block to hide.
-            :param immediate: Whether or not to immediately remove the block from the canvas.
+            :param immediate: Whether to immediately remove the block from the canvas or not.

                 variable position